 You can have one or more Primary Circles, each with their own Product Backlog.
 Other types of circles (Customer Circles, Supplier Circles etc.) also have their separate Product Backlog.

 Delegation of User Stories between Circles

-If you add a relation from e.g. a Customer Circle to a Primary Circle (called “Development” in the illustration), it means that the team in the Customer Circle can delegate user stories from their Product Backlog to the Primary Circle for implementation.
+If you add a relation from e.g. a Customer Circle to a Primary Circle (called “Partner Team” in the illustration), it means that the team in the Customer Circle can delegate user stories from their Product Backlog to the Primary Circle for implementation.